- 7 Best Beard and Mustache Combs of 2019

 - A medium comb for thinner smaller facial hair.

 - A mustache comb, a perfect match for any beard & mustache scissors.

-As a brand, they are old and respected.
+As a brand, Kent is old and respected.
 In fact, they made their first products as early as 1777.